About Australian Learning Lecture

 The publication Beyond ATAR was the result of an extended collaboration with leading educators, academics and policy experts.
 The three recommendations could transition students from school to work-study as well as strengthen the focus on capabilities not scores.

 Beyond ATAR received major public take up and made a significant contribution to the formulation of the Shergold Review.

 The Future School

-Seeing is believing: The Future School is here, the third lecture and impact program currently underway, The lecture was presented by Valerie Hannon challenges the old idea of ‘school’ faces in the context of the disruptive shifts that are underway in our world.
+Seeing is believing: The Future School is here, the third lecture and impact program was presented by Valerie Hannon who challenged the old idea of ‘school’ faces in the context of the disruptive shifts that are underway in our world.
 The vision Valerie sets forth is based on a global scan of schools fit for the future and the common principles Valerie found among them.
 The lecture showcases videos from some of the exemplar schools.
 The impact program will include Learning Labs which will enable educators to delve deeper into how they can transform their schools to be future-ready now.